Muquesting/DeepAllele-public/scripts/Analyze_model/Analyze_models.md

 ```

-Subtract mean from ISM to get attribution maps.
+Subtract mean from ISM to get attribution maps (other types of attributions don't need this)
 Attributions from ISM are generated from the zero-sum gauge of the linear approximation.
 ```
 python ${intdir}correct_ism.py $ism